 Table of Contents

 This article describes installation planning.
-For on-site implementation and equipment configuration on the Climkit platform, please refer to the links at the end of the article.
+Refer to the links at the end of this article for on-site deployment and equipment configuration on the Climkit platform.

 1. Electricity Management and RCP